A forerunner in the UK arts industry, Melanie has been furthering the art of literature, intersectional practice and oracy, for 25 years.

 Her large scale projects have included Testing Ground a series of industry panels, creativity talks and 50 one-to-one mentoring sessions to practitioners around England; and The Independence Project, twenty events exploring autonomy and independence, including a one-day festival at the British Library.

-Her 2017 to 2024 initiatives have included curating a series of Caribbean festivals of literature and culture, London Is The Place For Me, in partnership with the British Library, talks and masterclasses on leadership, diversity and careers (Speaking Art and Life), a guest curator role for the Bronte Parsonage and Museum exploring the themes of 'other' / otherness through a creative walk, a talk on Emily Bronte in relation to the racial and social histories of the mid-nineteenth century (Emily Speaks); a curator role for the People of Letters Response Gallery for the Museum of Colour (with Pitt Rivers Museum) for which she commissioned ten writers and one composer including Will Harris, Degna Stone, Daljit Nagra, Jay Bernard and Naomi Sumner Chan; a curator role for the Slate Weekender, a City of Ideas project commissioned by Site Gallery and Eclipse Theatre, producing tours, book launches and events for John Agard, Bernardine Evaristo OBE, Leone Ross, Kei Miller, Penny Pepper, Patience Agbabi, Caryl Phillips, Gary Younge, Shara McCallum, the late Michael Horovitz and Shivanee Ramlochan; and co-curating with Ella Mesma online creative and wellbeing Socials for global majority artists for Slate World.
+Notable initiatives include curating a series of Caribbean festivals of literature and culture, London Is The Place For Me with the British Library, talks and masterclasses on leadership and diversity (Speaking Art and Life), a guest curator role for the Bronte Parsonage and Museum on the theme of 'other' / otherness through a creative walk, and talks (Emily Speaks); a curator role for the People of Letters Response Gallery for the Museum of Colour (with Pitt Rivers Museum) for which she commissioned ten writers and one composer including Will Harris, Degna Stone, Daljit Nagra and Jay Bernard; producing tours, book launches and events for John Agard, Bernardine Evaristo OBE, Leone Ross, Kei Miller, Patience Agbabi, Caryl Phillips, Gary Younge, Shara McCallum, the late Michael Horovitz and Shivanee Ramlochan.

-Talks presented from 2022 to 2024 have included This, That and the Other for the Taking The Mic: Black British Poetry Since 1965 Conference in 2022, a conversation with artist Sonia Barrett for her Rush Me project commissioned by Up Projects, a podcast on intersectionality with the poet Chérie Taylor Battiste and a talk at the Educating Susan Conference in September 2024.
+Talks presented from 2022 to 2026 have included This, That and the Other for the Taking The Mic: Black British Poetry Since 1965 Conference, a conversation with artist Sonia Barrett for her Rush Me project (Up Projects), a podcast on intersectionality with poet Chérie Taylor Battiste, a talk at the Educating Susan Conference , a guest lecturer at the University of Leicester and guest speaker at The Middle Way Programme’s Platform Conference.

 From 2021 to 2024, Melanie collaborated with Australian-based arts consultant Kath Melbourne to deliver two phases of the THIS IS WHO WE ARE Mentoring Programme (Reframing The Margins) that has been open to global majority women based in the UK and Australia.
-The project formed part of the British Council’s UK-Australia Season in 2022 and created live events, gatherings and occasions to join together, and an online festival.
-The initial group has evolved into a coterie of intersectional and intergenerational womxn artists and creatives who share knowledge, friendship and solidarity and who shape projects and progress together across borders and modes of communication.
+The project formed part of the British Council’s UK-Australia Season and created live events, gatherings and an online festival.
+The initial group has evolved into a coterie of intersectional and intergenerational womxn artists and creatives who share knowledge, friendship and solidarity across borders.